oopnet/oopnet/docs/userguide.simulating.rst

 There is another way of accessing the results, that is based on the data analysis and manipulation library :mod:`pandas`.
-You can get the simulation results as :class:`pandas.Series` objects (for steady state analysis) or :class:`pandas.DataFrame` (for extended period simulations) by accessing the different attributes of the simulation report.
+You can get the simulation results as :class:`pandas.Series` objects (for steady state analysis) or :class:`pandas.DataFrame` (for extended period simulations) by accessing the different properties of the simulation report.

 For instance, we can get the pressure data from the simulation report like this:

 .. literalinclude:: /../examples/userguide_simulating.py
     :language: python
-    :lines: 12-13
+    :lines: 13-14

 ::